Child Custody Lawyer

 Because both parents and their family law attorneys take an active role in the negotiations, both sides can reach a resolution in their favor.
 Our law firm finds that there is better long-term adherence to custody and child support plans created in the spirit of cooperation.
 If a situation arises in which you or your ex must modify your family law arrangement, you can start from a place of good faith and honesty by choosing a collaborative angle.

-Unmarried Fathers Face Disadvantages Our Family Law Attorney Can Help You Overcome Them
+Unmarried Fathers Face Disadvantages Our Family Law Attorneys Can Help You Overcome Them

 When an unmarried couple with a child separates in Texas, the mother automatically receives full physical custody and legal custody.
 The father's rights can be seriously limited, even if his name is on the birth certificate.
-Our family law attorney in Arlington takes an unbiased approach to custody disputes and understands that there are many situations in which a child's best interests are served by being in the custody of their father instead.
-Donna J. Smiedt is prepared to help you get fair rights to your children, whether you are are going through a divorce from your child's mother or you were never married at all.
+Our family law attorneys in Arlington take an unbiased approach to custody disputes and understand that there are many situations in which a child's best interests are served by being in the custody of their father instead.
+David Cook and John Clark are prepared to help you get fair rights to your children, whether you are going through a divorce from your child's mother or you were never married at all.

-Ms. Smiedt can help you establish paternity, if necessary, and submit a court order to begin the process of establishing your physical and/or legal custody rights.
-She can also help you explore a collaborative resolution if your ex is amenable.
-Contact our law firm in Arlington, TX, for a thorough review of your legal options from a board-certified family law attorney.
+We can help you establish paternity, if necessary, and submit a court order to begin the process of establishing your physical and/or legal custody rights.
+We can also help you explore a collaborative resolution if your ex is amenable.
+Contact our law firm in Arlington, TX, for a thorough review of your legal options.

 (817) 572-9900